sharhan-alhassan/build-django-framework/README.md

     handler(request, response):
         ...

-Basically, they are functions that handle certain events that they are registered for. [github answer](https://stackoverflow.com/questions/58628653/what-are-handlers-in-python-in-plain-english)
+Basically, they are functions that handle certain events that they are registered for [github answer](https://stackoverflow.com/questions/58628653/what-are-handlers-in-python-in-plain-english)

 They are functions that are called when certain events happen